 - Preheat oven to 350F and line a large cookie sheet with parchment paper.

 - In a large bowl combine arrowroot starch, coconut flour, baking soda, sea salt and gelatin.
+Make a well in the center of the dry ingredients.

 - Bake in middle rack of oven for 10-12 minutes.